boomshankerx/proxmox-truenas-apt/README.md

-# freenas-proxmox-packer
+# proxmox-truenas-apt

-The freenas-proxmox package repo for create .deb files
+Repo for building and hosting proxmox-truenas APT Repository.